KYC and PMLA Policy

 None of the Customers will be exempted from the Company's KYC procedures, irrespective of the status and relationship with the Company or its Promoters.
 The due diligence to be exercised would depend on the risk categorisation of the customers.
 Enhanced due diligence will be carried out in respect of customers falling in the medium and high-risk categories.

 The Company currently lends to a salaried Indian resident.
 Broad categorization is based on income, age profile, bank statement health, credit bureau report, and other obligations of the customer.
 Individuals whose identities and sources of wealth can be easily identified and transactions in whose accounts by and large conform to the known profile, shall be categorized as low risk by the Company.
-Illustrative examples of a low-risk Customer of the Company would be salaried employees whose salary structures are well defined, people belonging to lower economic strata of the society whose accounts show small balances and low turnover, Government departments, and Government-owned companies, regulators and statutory bodies, etc. In such cases, the Policy may require that only the basic requirements of verifying the identity and location of the Customer are to be met.
-Customers that are likely to pose a higher than average risk to the Company will be categorized as medium or high risk depending on the Customer’s background, nature, location of the activity, profile, etc. The Company may apply enhanced due diligence measures based on the risk assessment, thereby requiring intensive ‘due diligence’ for higher risk customers, especially those for whom the sources of funds are not clear.
-Examples of customers for which Company may undertake higher due diligence is as under:
+Illustrative examples of a low-risk Customer of the Company would be salaried employees whose salary structures are well defined, people belonging to lower economic strata of the society whose accounts show small balances and low turnover, Government departments, and Government-owned companies, regulators and statutory bodies, etc. Customers that are likely to pose a higher than average risk to the Company will be categorized as medium or high risk depending on the Customer's background, nature, location of the activity, profile, etc. Examples of customers for which Company may undertake higher due diligence:

 c) Customer Identification Procedures ("CIP") and Customer Due Diligence (CDD):